rphukan/msr-documents-service/README.md

 The common interface for the different implementations of the documents-svc.

 ## msr-documents-mongo-jar
-The `MongoDB` based implementation of the `documents-svc` where the documents are stored in a `Mongod document database`.
+The `MongoDB` based implementation of the `documents-svc` where the documents are stored in a `Mongo document database`.

 ## msr-documents-s3-jar
 The `AWS S3` based implementation of the `documents-svc` where the documents are stored in `AWS S3`.
 Note that `documents-svc` still uses `MongoDB` for storing the document's information where as the actual docuement is stored in S3.